 Qualifying survivor and designated benefit

-A qualifying survivor is the annuitant's spouse or common-law partner or the annuitant's financially dependent child or grandchild.
+A qualifying survivor is the deceased annuitant's spouse or common-law partner or a financially dependent child or grandchild.
 Generally, a designated benefit is some or all of an amount paid out of a RRIF to a qualifying survivor as a result of the annuitant's death.
 A designated benefit includes an amount paid as a RRIF benefit, but it does not include a tax-paid amount.
 A designated benefit is similar to a refund of premiums paid from an unmatured RRSP.

 For more information, see Tax-paid amount and after-tax amount from a RRIF.